 The correct clarinet left hand position will help you develop a faster, liquid, smooth technique.
 Technical efficiency in the fingers will help you create more musical passages.
 Note the word "fingers" and not wrist.
 One common fault in the left hand is to move the wrist to operate the A and G# throat tone keys.

-Kal Opperman says, “Playing the clarinet is from the knuckles down.”
+Kal Opperman said, “Playing the clarinet is from the knuckles down.”
 If your left wrist rotates, you do not have ultimate efficiency in your fingers.

 What is your goal here?
 Read through the following thoughts.
 Pay attention to the common faults listed below.
 Each thought below is explained more in depth with photos.